jesgs/CloudRig/README.md

 # What is CloudRig?
-CloudRig is a collection of customizable rig building blocks that can be added to the [Rigify](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/introduction.html) Blender addon and rigging system.
-It is being developed for and by the Blender Animation Studio, with the guidance of professional animators.
+CloudRig is a collection of customizable rig building blocks that can be added to the [Rigify](https://docs.blender.org/manual/en/latest/addons/rigging/rigify/introduction.html) Blender addon/rigging system.
+This feature set is being developed for and by the Blender Animation Studio, with the guidance of professional animators.

 You can support this work by subscribing to the [Blender Cloud](https://cloud.blender.org/)!